arminfischer/frontend-backend-test/README.md

 ### Alternative: Deploy via VS Code

 1. Install the [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)
-2. Build frontend and copy to backend wwwroot (steps 1-2 above)
+2. Build frontend: `cd frontend && npm run build`
+3. Copy to backend: `Copy-Item -Path frontend/dist/* -Destination backend/wwwroot/ -Recurse -Force`
-3. Right-click on the `backend` folder in VS Code
+4. Right-click on the `backend` folder in VS Code
-4. Select "Deploy to Web App..."
+5. Select "Deploy to Web App..."
-5. Follow the prompts to create/select an Azure Web App
+6. Follow the prompts to create/select an Azure Web App

+The backend serves both the API (at `/api/*`) and the React frontend (from `wwwroot/`) as a single unified application.

 ## Development Tips